szoutwp/articles/34. Gatsby edit button/README.md

 ## Edit Button

-Ok now we need two pieces of information the location of our project on git where our markdown files are stored.
+Ok, now we need two pieces of information the location of our project on git where our markdown files are stored.
 In this example, it's here `https://gitlab.com/hmajid2301/articles`.

-First, we need a way to get the file path of the markdown file, well we can can do this with using our GraphQL query.
+First, we need a way to get the file path of the markdown file, well we can do this with using our GraphQL query.
 The same query we use to get other information such as title and contents.
 All we need to add is `fileAbsolutePath` to the `markdownRemark` part of our query.
 This will return as the name suggests the absolute path to the file, i.e. `/home/haseeb/projects/personal/articles/34.
-Gatsby edit button/source_code/content/blog/hello-world/index.md`.
+Gatsby edit button/source_code/content/blog/hello-world/index.md`..

 ```js:title=src/templates/blog-post.js
 export const pageQuery = graphql`{11}